 Catalyzing Thought Processes

 Several studies today show that cannabis really does affect creativity.
-A study published in the Journal of Consciousness and Cognition suggests that regular cannabis smokers show better creative skills than non-smokers when compared during two tests to measure creativity.
-Giving a sativa strain a try — they’re the ones most associated with these effects — could reveal the plant’s ability to lift your mood, promote relaxation, and support the positive energy that enables creativity.
+A study published in the Journal of Consciousness and Cognition suggests that regular cannabis smokers show better creative skills than non-smokers when compared during two tests to measure creativity. (source 1) Giving a sativa strain a try–they’re the ones most associated with these effects–could reveal the plant’s potential to offer some uplifting effects that serve to support the positive energy that enables creativity.

 Divergent thinking aims to understand the extent of exploring possible solutions to common problem statements that are spontaneous and free-flowing and evaluate out-of-the-box ideas and creative brainstorming that help us access our creativity when problem-solving.
-This study did not show any significant difference in this trait between marijuana smokers and non-smokers, indicating that marijuana is unlikely to create creative traits.
-However, another study suggests that cannabis is a powerful stimulant to enhance creativity.
-The study involved two groups — one with high levels of creativity and another with low levels.
+This study did not show any significant difference in this trait between marijuana smokers and non-smokers, indicating that marijuana is unlikely to create creative traits. (source 2) However, another study suggests that cannabis is a powerful stimulant to enhance creativity.
+The study involved two groups—one with high levels of creativity and another with low levels.
 The users consumed marijuana regularly for 15 days.
-While monitoring the divergent thinking skills of the users, the results indicate that users with low levels of creativity showed an improvement, whereas individuals with higher levels showed no difference.
+While monitoring the divergent thinking skills of the users, the results indicate that users with low levels of creativity showed an improvement, whereas individuals with higher levels showed no difference. (source 3)

 Could It Come Down to Happiness?

-Cannabis is known to improve mood and create a sense of euphoria, and this effect can also promote creativity.
-If using marijuana makes you feel happy and calm, this can encourage you to explore your creative side more often.
+Cannabis is said to put users in a better mood and provide a sense of soothing bliss.
+If using marijuana makes you feel happy and calm, this may encourage you to explore your creative side more often.

 Where Chemistry Comes In